google/WebFundamentals/src/content/en/updates/2019/12/devtools.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
-description: Support for let redeclarations in the Console, improved WebAssembly debugging, and more.
+description: Support for let and class redeclarations in the Console, improved WebAssembly debugging, and more.

 {# wf_updated_on: 2019-12-05 #}
 {# wf_published_on: 2019-12-05 #}
 {# wf_tags: chrome80, devtools, devtools-whatsnew #}
 {# wf_featured_image: /web/updates/images/generic/chrome-devtools.png #}
-{# wf_featured_snippet: Support for let redeclarations in the Console, improved WebAssembly debugging, and more. #}
+{# wf_featured_snippet: Support for let and class redeclarations in the Console, improved WebAssembly debugging, and more. #}
 {# wf_blink_components: Platform>DevTools #}

 # What's New In DevTools (Chrome 80) {: .page-title }